cube3power/atsd/rule-engine/notifications/webhook.md

 ## Overview

-The **webhook** notification type provides a simple way to send a pre-defined payload containing all window fields to an external HTTP service.
+The **webhook** [notification](../web-notifications.md) provides a simple way to send a pre-defined payload containing all window fields to an external HTTP service.
 The subscribing service is responsible for parsing, handling, and reacting to the received content.

 ## Method